IPaytonn/EponaPHP/README.md

 4.) cd to the directory you installed EponaPHP in and do: <code>php EponaPHP.php</code>

+Instructions for Mac:
+===
+You should already have php-cli installed, if not see php.net 1.)
+In the terminal, cd to the directory in which you installed EponaPHP in.

+2.) run <code>php EponaPHP.php</code> in the terminal.

 Commands:
 ===
 <li>!say "String" (No " needed.)</li>